Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 You already know that masks can help protect you from contracting (or spreading) COVID-19, but the type of mask you use can make a big difference in your level of protection.

-With the arrival of more transmissible variants like Omicron, the CDC noted that well-fitting NIOSH-approved respirators (including N95s) offer the highest level of protection.
+With more transmissible variants like Omicron, the CDC noted that well-fitting NIOSH-approved respirators (including N95s) offer the highest level of protection.
 On the other hand, loosely woven cloth products provide the least protection.

-Omicron spreads three times faster and multiplies 70 times faster inside the respiratory tract tissue than Delta (which was already more infectious than previous variants), per Hong Kong researchers, so it’s worth carefully considering how protective your face covering is.
+Omicron spreads three times faster and multiplies 70 times faster inside the respiratory tract tissue than the earlier variant, Delta (which was already more infectious than previous variants), per Hong Kong researchers, so it’s worth carefully considering how protective your face covering is.

 Highly protective N95 respirators don’t need to break your budget, either.
-Use the CDC’s Find Free Masks tool to pinpoint a location near you that offers free N95 respirators.
 Here’s more on N95 masks for the immunocompromised or those at high risk for severe COVID-19.

 Remember, even if it feels like the rest of the world is returning to a mask-free life, you’re part of a community that values mitigation efforts like this.
 In fact, thinking about what wearing a mask means to you can empower you to feel good about mask-wearing.
 And although we hope it never happens to you, here’s what to do if you receive negative remarks about your mask.